zzyxzz/Twitter-Election-Classification/README.md

 To preprocess the tweets, e.g. tokenization, remove stopwords, stemming, just use the ```lib/preprocess_twitter_dataset.py```.

 # Train models
 Train new models are straightforward, just run ``` cnn_train.py ``` and provide necessary parameters.
-If relevant parameters related to pre-trained word embeddings is not provided, the CNN model will not use pre-trained embeddings.
+If relevant parameters related to pre-trained word embeddings are not provided, the CNN model will not use pre-trained embeddings.

 # Reproduce